 Transform your deferred tax reporting—while keeping the expense software you have.

-Myriad rules and issues complicate tax accounting for share-based compensation.
+Myriad rules and issues under ASC 718 and ASC 740 complicate tax accounting for share-based compensation.
 Equity Methods can help you get them all under control.

 Streamline and automate deferred tax reporting processes.

 What’s the value of share-based payment awards?
 The accounting rules say it’s their cost on the date of grant.
 The tax rules say it’s their cost at settlement—often many years later.
 We calculate, allocate, and reconcile compensation expense under GAAP and tax rules.
 At the same time, we apply technology and other productivity improvements to take labor and guesswork out of the process.

 Customize deferred tax reporting to your unique circumstances.

 Equity Methods can manage your ongoing tax reporting, from upfront deferred tax asset (DTA) to downstream unwinding.
 International jurisdictions, globally mobile employees, acquisitions with assumed awards—whatever your specific circumstances, we can handle them.
 We tailor each process to your specific award type, reporting requirements, and systems.

 Forecast future tax settlements to avoid surprises.

 The elimination of the APIC pool under ASU 2016-09 introduced volatility to net income and the effective tax rate.
 Now, any tax benefits and tax deficiencies associated with share-based compensation must go through the income statement.
 In a bull market, that could be a boon.
 In a bear market, maybe the opposite.

 We can help you deal with this source of uncertainty by running forecasts to determine the effects of different stock prices and tax rates on the income statement.
 We can also develop historical backtests to show how financials would have looked without an APIC pool or how elimination of the APIC pool could affect the P&L.